mxz7/nypsi/README.md

 ##### ✅ information

 -   nypsi is able to calculate join positions and join dates of any user in any server, this can be seen with `$join` or `$user`
--   there is also a `$lookup` command which allows you to lookup information about domain names and IP addresses
+-   there is also a `$server` command which allows you to see information about the current guild

 ### 🖼 screenshots